frabbit/scuts-slides/slides/slide120.md

 var toStringBool:Implicit<ToStringBool> = new ToStringBool();
 ```

-Now the macro only looks for marked variables and unifies them against the expected type.
+Now the macro only looks for marked variables, unifies them against the expected type and finally inserts them at the expected position.

 ```haxe
 toString(true, toStringBool);